Deniliquin

-Deniliquin (/dəˈnɪlᵻkwᵻn/) is a town in the Riverina region of New South Wales, Australia, close to the border with Victoria.
+Deniliquin (/dəˈnɪlᵻkwᵻn/) is a town in the western Riverina region of south-western New South Wales, Australia, close to the border with Victoria.
 It is the largest town in the Edward River Council local government area.

 Deniliquin is located at the intersection of the Riverina and Cobb Highway approximately 725 km south west of the state capital, Sydney and 285 km due north of Melbourne.
 The town is divided in two parts by the Edward River, an anabranch of the Murray River, with the main business district located on the south bank.